-We introduce a new partial prestack-migration operator, named azimuth moveout (AMO), that rotates the azimuth and modifies the offset of 3-D prestack data.
-Followed by partial stacking, AMO can reduce the computational cost of 3-D prestack imaging.
+We introduce a new partial prestack-migration operator, named Azimuth MoveOut (AMO), that rotates the azimuth and modifies the offset of 3-D prestack data.
+AMO can improve the accuracy and reduce the computational cost of 3-D prestack imaging.
 We have successfully applied AMO to the partial stacking of a 3-D marine data set over a range of offsets and azimuths.
-When AMO is included in the partialstacking procedure, high-frequency steeply-dipping energy is better preserved than when conventional partial-stacking methodologies are used.
+Our results show that when AMO is included in the processing flow, the high-frequency steeply-dipping energy is better preserved during partial stacking than when conventional partial-stacking methodologies are used.
 Because the test data set requires 3-D prestack depth migration to handle strong lateral variations in velocity, the results of our tests support the applicability of AMO to prestack depth-imaging problems.

-AMO is a partial prestack-migration operator defined by chaining a 3-D prestack imaging operator with a 3-D prestack modeling operator.
-The analytical expression for the AMO impulse response is derived by chaining constant-velocity DMO with its inverse.
-Equivalently, it can be derived by chaining constant-velocity prestack migration and modeling.
-Because 3-D prestack data are typically irregularly sampled in the surface coordinates, AMO is naturally applied as an integral operator in the time-space domain.
+AMO is defined as the cascade of a 3-D prestack imaging operator with the corresponding 3-D prestack modeling.
+To derive analytical expressions for the AMO impulse response, we used both constant-velocity DMO and its inverse, as well as constant-velocity prestack migration and modeling.
+Because 3-D prestack data is typically irregularly sampled in the surface coordinates, AMO is naturally applied as an integral operator in the time-space domain.
 The AMO impulse response is a skewed saddle surface in the time-midpoint space.
-Its shape depends on the amount of azimuth rotation and offset continuation to be applied to the data.
-The shape of the AMO saddle is velocity independent, whereas its spatial aperture is dependent on the minimum velocity.
-When the azimuth rotation is small ($\leq 20^{\circ}$), the AMO impulse response is compact and its application as an integral operator is inexpensive.
-Implementing AMO as an integral operator is not straightforward because the AMO saddle may have a strong curvature when it is expressed in the midpoint coordinates.
-An appropriate transformation of the midpoint axes to regularize the AMO saddle leads to an effective implementation.
+Its shape depends on the amount of azimuth rotation and offset continuation to be applied to the data, but it is velocity independent.
+The AMO spatial aperture, on the contrary, does depend on the minimum velocity.
+When the azimuth rotation is small ( $\leq 20^{\circ}$ ), the AMO impulse response is compact and its application as an integral operator is inexpensive.
+Implementing AMO as an integral operator is not straightforward because the AMO saddle may have a strong curvature when it is expressed in the usual midpoint coordinates.
+To regularize the AMO saddle, we introduce an appropriate transformation of the midpoint axes that leads to an effective implementation.